One of the most common questions of first-time cannabis growers is, “How many marijuana seeds do I plant per pot?”

 A few marijuana growers prefer to grow their plants in one pot.
 Well, aside from using a very large and wide pot, they were able to pull this through with regular trimming and pruning to help the plants grow well in one container.

-A pot with two or three plants may work, but you need to plan your grow very well.
-But before you start growing several plants in one pot, consider the advantages and disadvantages first.
+A pot with two or three plants may work, but you need to plan your growing very well.
+Before you start growing several plants in one pot, consider the advantages and disadvantages first.

 Take note of the advantages of using multiple seeds per pot rule.